kin9787/Calmy-Discord-Bot/README.md

 <!-- Built With -->
 ### Built With

-The web application is build in a 3-tier architecture, [React](https://reactjs.org/) as Front-end , [NodeJS](https://nodejs.org/en/) as Middleware and [XAMPP](https://www.apachefriends.org/index.html) as backend database.
+The bot is build in IDE and a API will be link to Discord in order to deploy the bot in Discord.
 * [Python](https://www.python.org/)
 * [Discord.py](https://discordpy.readthedocs.io/en/stable/)